As a travel blogger, I usually take you on wild adventures—this time, we’re diving into one of the mind and spirit.

 Khanyisa Healing Garden

-Jean is currently in the process of creating a network of healing + research gardens (the Khanyisa Healing Garden Project) where this knowledge can be documented, preserved, studied + utilised for future generations for healing + community building.
++ Jean is currently in the process of creating a network of healing gardens called the Khanyisa Healing Garden Project

-While traditional medicine has much magical thinking that is over-sensationalized, there are many ways to use the traditional plant medicines: for healing physical illness, as tools for self enquiry, as a means of growth + self mastery.
-These ways are waiting to be taught to the western world!
+While traditional medicine has much magical thinking that is over-sensationalized, there are many ways to use the traditional plant medicines for self mastery.

 Contact